sleemanj/xinha/README_DEVELOPERS.txt

 almost all comments to reduce file size.
 I am envisioning having two distributions of Xinha .. a development version with all debugging intact and a runtime version that has been stripped. (this has served me extremely well in formVista development)

-Debug trace messages can be enabled in one of two ways:

-1. uncommenting the _ddtOn() calls in the example HTML page and in htmlarea.js
-2. clicking the new '<>' icons which turn on trace messages

 ----------------------------------------------------------
                       Coding Style